XaxoriJoey/Megumin-DiscordBot/README.md

 # Megumin-DiscordBot

-> Sends a message when a member on a database goes offline
+> Sends a message when a member on a database goes online or offline
 > Custom commands handler